 - Click here for a listing of scholarships that George Fox has received from outside sources.

 - www.scholarships.com- free scholarship search website

-IMPORTANT NOTE: If a student secures an external scholarship/grant of any kind, the student must report that scholarship/grant to their financial aid counselor in writing (email is often sufficient).
+IMPORTANT NOTE: If a student secures an external scholarship/grant of any kind, the student must report that scholarship/grant to the Financial Aid Office through their MyGFU.